A variational mean field game of controls with free final time and pairwise interactions: A general non-atomic game with pairwise interactions

 \begin{definition} Assume that \ref{Hypo-LH} is satisfied and let $\mathcal J$ be defined by \eqref{eq:def-mathcal-J}.
 We say that $Q_0 \in \dom\mathcal{J}\cap \mathcal{P}_{m_0}(X)$ is a \emph{critical point of $\mathcal{J}$ in $\mathcal{P}_{m_0}(X)$} if $\mathcal J$ is differentiable at $Q_0$ and

 \end{definition}

 Inequalities of the form \eqref{eq:Euler} are sometimes known as \emph{Euler inequalities}, and they are usually necessary conditions for minimization of differentiable functions (see, e.g., \cite[Theorem~10.2.1 and Remark~10.2.2]{Allaire2007Numerical} for the case of functions defined on Hilbert spaces).
+Notice that, by Lemma~\ref{lem: uniquness up to constant}, the notion of critical point introduced in above is independent of the choice of representative of $\frac{\delta \mathcal J}{\delta Q}(Q_0)$, since adding a constant to $\frac{\delta \mathcal J}{\delta Q}(Q_0)$ does not affect the Euler inequality \eqref{eq:Euler}.
 Our next result states that \eqref{eq:Euler} is indeed a necessary condition for the minimization of $\mathcal J$ on $\mathcal P_{m_0}(X)$.

 \begin{proposition} Assume that \ref{Hypo-LH} satisfied and let $Q_0 \in \dom\mathcal J$ be a local minimizer of $\mathcal J$ in $\mathcal P_{m_0}(X)$, i.e., there exists a neighborhood $V$ of $Q_0$ in $\mathcal P_{m_0}(X)$, with the topology of weak convergence of probability measures, such that $\mathcal J(Q) \geq \mathcal J(Q_0)$ for every $Q \in V$.
 If $\mathcal J$ is differentiable at $Q_0$, then $Q_0$ is a critical point of $\mathcal{J}$ in $\mathcal{P}_{m_0}(X)$. \end{proposition}